nuxy/textmarked/README.md

 This package is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-_textmarked_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)
+_textmarked_ and [Lineicons](https://github.com/LineiconsHQ/Lineicons) are provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)

-[Amazon S3](https://aws.amazon.com/s3) is a registered trademark of Amazon Web Services, Inc.

 ## Author